 As they zeroed in on the link between yogurt and high blood pressure, taking into consideration other factors that might influence blood pressure levels like physical activity or family history, they discovered yogurt helped two specific groups the best:

-Women who ate five or more servings of yogurt a week had a 20 percent lower risk of developing high blood pressure when compared to women who never ate yogurt.
+Women who ate five or more servings of yogurt a week had a 20 percent lower risk of developing high blood pressure when compared to women who ate fewer than one serving of yogurt per month.
 This risk was lowered even more significantly in women who followed a diet aimed to stop high blood pressure, more commonly known as the DASH diet – lowering their risk by 31 percent.
 This benefit, researchers explained, is most likely due to lowering of the body mass index, a measure of obesity.
 As 1 in 3 adults has high blood pressure or numbers above the normal range (below 120/80), these findings show one more proactive way to take care of your heart health.

 While other forms of dairy also showed benefits, yogurt showed the most positive effect on blood pressure, in this particular study.